 “If the headache and other symptoms stick around for 10 days, you should get tested,” she said.
-“In the case of an insect bite, carefully clean the wound and if you have questions, you can use AveraNow or set an appointment with your doctor.”
+“In the case of an insect bite, carefully clean the wound."

 Nasty, blood-sucking ticks are widely hated, but the best means of getting them off the skin is steeped in false information, Van Kalsbeek said.
-The idea of burning them from your skin or applying a dab of gasoline is false – do not do this.
+The idea of burning them from your skin or applying a dab of gasoline is false – do not do either one.

 “Grasp the tick with a tweezers or similar tool near its head, then gently pull it straight out until it lets go and you can remove it,” Van Kalsbeek said.
 “Don’t squeeze its ‘body’ as it could force fluid into your body.
 You should also make a ‘tick check’ part of your routine whenever you visit areas with woods or tall grass.”

 Families in which a member is allergic to insect stings – such as bees or wasps – should make sure they have epinephrine injectors (epi-pens) on hand.
 Van Kalsbeek also recommends wearing gloves for outdoor work in areas that may be home to spiders, including the dangerous brown recluse spider.

 “They are found in South Dakota and across the Midwest, and their painful bites can lead to an urgent-care situation,” she said.